jmpinit/old-blog/_posts/2014-01-25-motion-panels.md

 # The Idea

-An affordable table that can rearrange the items placed on top of it.
+An affordable table that can rearrange the items placed on top of it in position and rotation under computer control.
+Useful for reconfigurable assembly-line processes like object sorting, lab sample processing, and electronics assembly or disassembly.

 # Inspiration